 Founded in 1958 by Rabbi Jacob Segal z"l and other leaders in the Detroit Jewish community, Hillel Day School began with a handful of students and their parents who were pioneers in the Conservative day school movement.
 The group worked tirelessly to turn their dream of a Jewish day school into a reality, and a wonderful legacy began.
 Today, Hillel is a thriving educational institution located in Farmington Hills, Michigan with 585 students from pre-school through eighth grade and more than 1,700 alumni.
 The school welcomes Jewish children from all Jewish affiliations.

 In response to the changing demographic needs of our community, the Board of Trustees approved expanding the scope of Hillel’s educational program to include an early childhood center.
-In the fall of 2010, Hillel’s state-of-the-art early childhood center opened.
-Today, there are 160 students in the ECC, with plans to expand in time for the 2019 school year.
+In the fall of 2010, Hillel’s state-of-the-art early childhood center opened and enrollment continued to grow.
+After experiencing a waitlist for four years, Hillel added a $2.5 million, 6,000 square foot expansion and renovated its existing facility in 2019 to increase capacity.
+Today, 188 children enjoy the bright, flexible spaces that excite curiosity, foster collaboration, and invite students to learn from the world around them.

 Hillel is accredited by ISACS (Independent School Association of Central States) and is a member of the community day school organization, Prizmah, ISM (Independent School Management), and EdLeader21, a national network of school and district leaders focused on integrating the 4Cs (Critical thinking, Communication, Collaboration, and Creativity) into education.
 Hillel Day School does not discriminate, as provided by law.